 - Poor Coordination

 - Brain Aneurysm

 The first phase of treatment for a poly-drug user is medically supervised detoxification which is necessary as the individual will experience varying withdrawal symptoms depending on the types of drugs they were taking.
 Next must be a comprehensive addiction treatment program focusing on therapy.
 Poly-substance addicts are often the most chronic addicts and need in-depth therapy to help them overcome their need to use many drugs.
 Cognitive-behavioral therapy or dialectical behavioral therapy is most often used to treat poly-substance abuse.
 A central aspect of these behavioral therapy types is identifying thought patterns and emotional responses, which helps control negative thoughts and change behavior.

 Call For Same Day Admission to Evoke Wellness Poly-Substance Abuse Treatment in Massachusetts

-We at Evoke Wellness MA provide personalized treatment plans and evidence-based therapy for poly-drug addictions.
+We at Evoke Wellness at Cohasset provide personalized treatment plans and evidence-based therapy for poly-drug addictions.
 Do not let the disease of drug addiction kill you.
 We have helped thousands let go of the need to use drugs to feel happy.
 Recovery works with professional support!
 Call now!